 Build an Effective Customer Journey for Your B2B Sales Strategy

 A traditional customer journey is no longer a linear path from point A to B. For B2B startups trying to earn new business, your journey will include multi-channel, cyclical paths that will need robust visualizations for your team to utilize.
 To map out your customer journey, start with the following steps:

 With any business initiative, setting attainable goals will help keep you focused.
 What objectives will the map help you achieve?
 Who are you targeting?
 What’s the main action?

-Once you have these answers established, you can build buyer personas that represent your average customer and will act as the focal point of your map.
+Once you have these answers established, you can build buyer profiles that represent your average customer and will act as the focal point of your map.
 Use this opportunity to establish critically-important demographics and psychographics.

-With your personas in hand, you need to use valuable customer feedback to better develop your brand.
+With your profiles in hand, you need to use valuable customer feedback to better develop your brand.
 Your research should focus on actual prospects or customers so you have a deeper understanding of their real experience.

 Focus on asking a few targeted questions:

 - How did you hear about our company?

 - How do you choose which solutions to use?

 These questions will give you a baseline for your journey map and need to be re-evaluated over time to ensure you solve customer challenges.